Looking for a solid, low-cost hydraulic-piston rower?

-Stamina Products, a well-known manufacturer of rowing machines and other fitness products, is at it again with the Stamina 1215 Orbital Rowing Machine with Free Motion Arms.
+Stamina Products, a well-known manufacturer of rowing machines, is at it again with this great dual hydraulic-piston rower!

 This means that 2 hydraulic pistons, one on each arm, provide the resistance to the rower.

-Each arm isn’t forced to do what the other arm is doing
+Each arm isn’t forced to do what the other arm is doing.

 - Most of the time when you row, both arms are synchronized (i.e. they pull and push the handles together).
-However with the Stamina 1215 this is not the case.
+However, with the Stamina 1215 this is not the case.

 - You can also row at different angles for each workout.
 So for one workout you can pull both arms straight back to work out you ‘inner’ back muscles and another workout you can perform the “swinging-out” motion to work your lats and ‘outer’ back muscles.